EvanSkiStudios/Raccoon-Mischief/README.md

 * B_PlayersDropSkulls > Toggles if players will drop skulls on death
 * B_PufferfishConversion > Toggles if Pufferfish struck by lightning convert to Guardians
 * B_CustomPlayerJoinLeaveMessages > Toggles if the server should give the Custom join and leave messages
+* B_ForgivingVoid > Toggles if players that fall into the void should teleport to the overworld

 ## Commands
 * RMVer > Returns the current Version of the installed plugin